mdn/content/files/en-us/web/http/network_error_logging/index.md

 ## Error reports

-In these examples, the entire reporting API payload is shown.
+In these examples, the entire reporting API content is shown.
 The top-level **`"body"`** key contains the network error report.

 ### HTTP 400 (Bad Request) response